risd-web/wp-spring17/README.md

 * Assignment 5: Web Poster 2: incorporate the work of peers to develop patterns

 ### Week Three: Behavior
->Week three delves into designing with time: interactivity and motion.
+>Week three delves into designing with time, adding interactivity and motion.
 * Assignment 6: Create a responsive animation with Web Poster 2
 * Assignment 7: Animate a Web Poster with css
 * Assignment 8: Set triggers with jQuery
+* Final: Combine your skills to make a website

 ### Week Four
 >Putting it all together
-* Lecture: From sketch to code
+* From sketch to code
-* In-class activity
+* Review examples
-* Possible future assignments
+* Possible explorations

 ## Software needed
 * [Sublime Text](https://www.sublimetext.com/3) or other HTML editor, such as [Atom](https://atom.io/) or [Text Wrangler](http://www.barebones.com/products/TextWrangler/)